COVID-19 vaccinations: Employee rights in the workplace

 More than 62 MPs have urged Chancellor Rishi Sunak to implement a new proposal to support the three million self-employed workers excluded from the eligibility criteria for the Self-employment Income Support Scheme (SEISS).

-The cross-party group of MPs have made calls for the Chancellor to make excluded groups of self-employed workers eligible for the next round of SEISS, which is expected to cover the February to April 2021 period.
+The cross-party group of MPs have made calls for the Chancellor to make excluded groups of self-employed workers eligible for the next round of SEISS, which covers the February to April 2021 period.
+It was revealed during the Spring Budget that the fourth grant can be claimed in late April.